dcgodoyg/jhudatasciencespecialization/getting_cleaning_data/course_project/CodeBook.md

         [83] "angletBodyGyroJerkMeangravityMean" "angleXgravityMean"
         [85] "angleYgravityMean"                 "angleZgravityMean"

+Take into account that measurements are normalised and so unitlless.

 3) activities were described (and converted to lowecase) in the merged data set according to the descriptions found in activity_labels.txt.

 The data frame looks like: